vsoch/containershare/README.md

 docker run --rm -it -p 8888:8888 vanessa/repo2docker-share jupyter notebook --ip 0.0.0.0
 ```

 Do you have another container template you'd like?
 [Let me know](https://www.github.com/vsoch/containershare/issues)!
 Another good way to start is to [browse the table](https://vsoch.github.io/containershare), find a container like yours, and then copy the circle configuration.
+If you are using the container, you can stop here.
+If you want to contribute a container template (perhaps starting from
+one of these bases) keep reading to learn how to set up the continuous build to generate the Docker image and metadata on Github Pages.

 ### Step 2.
 Submit Metadata